ARM-software/psa-arch-tests/secure-debug/README.md

  - And the corresponding abstraction layers are available with an Apache v2.0 license allowing for external contribution.

 ## Release details
- - Release Version - 0.8
+ - Release Version - 1.0
- - Code Quality: Beta <br/>
+ - Code Quality: EAC <br/>

- - The ADAC tests are written for version beta of the ADAC specification.
+ - The ADAC tests are written for EAC version of the ADAC specification.
  - This test suite is not a substitute for design verification.

 ## Layers